AylanBoscarino/typed-react-native-starter-pack/README.md

 Typescript using React Native Navigation and with Redux's boilerplate already done.

-⚠️ At the moment only the Androis environment is set and working. ⚠️
+⚠️ At the moment only the Android environment is set and working. ⚠️

 <!-- Plus I added some docblocks here and there to clarify where i put everything and why,
 the documentation generate by [Typedoc](https://github.com/TypeStrong/typedoc)